Shyambazar: Five-point Crossing

 Horse drawn tram cars were introduced up to Shyambazar in 1882 and in 1899, Calcutta Tramways Company Limited introduced electric traction.
 In 1902 the entire system was electrified.
 Subsequently, tramways were extended to Belgachia.
 In 1941, tram tracks were laid along Circular Road.
 Circular Road had a garbage clearance light railway up to the early fifties.
 For many years tram cars were the only form of mass transport in Kolkata.
 Although the first motor car appeared in Kolkata in 1896, motor bus services started only in 1920.
 Shyambazar tram depot is on Bidhan Sarani, near the five-point crossing.
 Kolkata tram route no. 5 starts from here.

 The Shyambazar metro station of Kolkata Metro is also located at Shyambazar five – point crossing.
 Belgachia – Shyambazar section, along with Dum Dum – Belgachia stretch, was opened on 13 August 1994 and the Shyambazar – Shovabazar – Girish Park and Chandni Chowk – Central sections were opened on 19 February 1995.
 Services on the entire stretch of Metro, from Dum Dum to Tollygunge were introduced from 27 September 1995.
 While most of the metro railway was constructed by the cut and cover process, the Shyambazar – Belgachia stretch was constructed by tunnelling.

-Shopping
+Transport

+A large number of buses ply through Shyambazar Five Point Crossing are as follows: